A Beginners’ Guide to Training a Dog to Herd Sheep

 Having already studied most of the books and videos available at the time, we were well versed with the theory of how to get a dog to lie down behind the sheep or to flank right or left – but none of the instructions we’d encountered mentioned how to reached such an advanced stage from where we were now!

-This article was written in 2003 but here we are in 2016 and sadly, most of the information currently available on herding and sheepdog training is written by sheep farmers or sheepdog trials champions who go to great lengths to instruct us on the tiniest intricacies of training a sheepdog – but they overlook the fact that these days a growing number of sheepdog handlers are part-time smallholders with regular employment outside agriculture altogether.
-Not being experienced farmers or shepherds, these newcomers simply don’t understand what the instructor’s talking about.
+This article was written in 2003 but here we are in 2022 and sadly, most of the information currently available on herding and sheepdog training is written by sheep farmers or sheepdog trials champions.
+All are superb sheepdog trainers, of course.
+They go to great lengths to instruct us on the tiniest intricacies of training a sheepdog – but they overlook the fact that these days a growing number of sheepdog handlers are part-time smallholders with regular employment outside agriculture altogether.
+Not being experienced farmers or shepherds, these newcomers simply don’t understand much of what the instructor’s talking about.

-They need much background information which the top handlers and trainers take for granted.
+They need more detailed background information which the top handlers and trainers take for granted.
 Information which is second nature to the professional shepherd or sheep farmer.
-What was needed was a source of information on training sheepdogs – written by someone who’s experienced the difficulties of sheepdog training as a complete novice.
+A source of information on training sheepdogs – created by someone who’s experienced the difficulties of sheepdog training as a complete novice.

 Perhaps most importantly, they need to see things that typically go wrong, and how to correct them.